matismasters/dictable/README.md

 require 'easy_to_dictate_numbers'

 puts 123.to_dictable
-# Output: "one two three"
+# Output: "one twenty three"
 ```

 ## Development